Mannwe/puzzland/README.md

 <b>Description</b>

-This is a jigsaw puzzle game used to train my skills.
+This is a jigsaw puzzle game that I developed to train my skills.
 I didn´t use any framework to build it, just plain HTML, CSS and Javascript.

 <b>How to use deploy it</b>